 If we talk about the touchscreen of Nikon D7500, you will find everything quite easier to control.
 Everything appears just one click away and things can be adjusted by beginners as well.
 The series of the button also assists in the fast adjustment of all features.

-The tiltable screen can provide effective results for Live View feature and can capture perfect images even at strange camera angles.
+The tiltable screen can provide effective results for the Live View feature and can capture perfect images even at strange camera angles.
 However, this mode also increases battery consumption to a great extent.

 Nikon D7500 support Bluetooth, Wi-Fi, and SnapBridge connectivity.
 You can connect your camera instantly with your smartphone and share images on the internet with ease.
 Also, its 18-40 mm kit lenses use to attract numbers of advanced DSLR users.
 The shutter speed of Nikon D7500 is 30 seconds for 1/8000s that makes it the best choice for fast-action shooting needs.

 The video quality of Nikon D7500 is also rated high where you can capture 4K videos with the 30p setting and it has a 1.5 x crop factor to ensure best results.
 You will be happy to know that Nikon D7500 can record videos directly to an external recorder as well as can be stored on an internal memory card.